eswincomputing/ebc7700-sbc-ubuntu/README.md

 - Based on Ubuntu 24.04.2 LTS.
 - Prebuilt Ubuntu image in compressed format named `sbc-ubuntu-24.04-preinstalled-server-riscv64.img.zst`.
 - Please ensure that the validated combination of the bootchain image and the Ubuntu image are flashed to the board.
 The release notes provide the version and validation details.
-- The latest images and user guide document release is available [here](https://github.com/eswincomputing/ebc7700-sbc-ubuntu/releases/tag/2025.06.30).
+- The latest images and documents release is available [here](https://github.com/eswincomputing/ebc7700-sbc-ubuntu/releases/tag/2025.06.30).

 ## Hardware preparation
 - One Type-C power cable (power the board)